-The Society, founded in 1979, exists to encourage the revival and enjoyment of historical dancing.
+The Society was founded in 1979 to encourage the revival and enjoyment of early dance.

 The venue is St Mark's Hall (behind

 St Mark's Church), Barton Road, Newnham, Cambridge, CB3 9JZ.

 Parking is available at the venue.
 The annual subscription to join the Society is £5.00, and the class fee per term is £35.00.

 A FREE TASTER CLASS IS AVAILABLE, COME AND GIVE IT A GO!